SU_A_08

 [i] Idlib?

 [r] Yes, the name of the region is Idlib.
 We lived in a small tourist town in Idlib.
 My father was a carpenter and he worked in Syria and Lebanon.
-I used to live with my grandmother and not with my family.
+At first I lived with my grandmother and not with my family.
 Later I lived with my family.
-I rarely saw my father because he was mostly in Lebanon.
+I rarely saw my father because he was usually in Lebanon.
 He travelled a lot between Syria and Lebanon.
-I was a student and got excellent marks at school.
-I have three brothers, I am the only girl.
+I was a student and got excellent grades at school.
+I have three brothers; I am the only girl.
 My mother did not work.

 [i] Three brothers?